andreasbm/readme/README.md

 * "vintage" ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/vintage.png)
 * "water" ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/water.png)

 If you want your own line design you can give the `readme.line` field an url to an image instead.
+It is recommended that this image is 900px in width.
 If you prefer no line at all you can give the `readme.line` field the string "none".

 ### Different formatted headings